cbaggers/cepl/docs/005 - c-arrays.md

 This little example shows that when we provide the `initial-contents` we can leave out the dimensions.
 The dimensions will be made the same dimensions as that of the data provided.

 *3:*
 Number 3 shows that you can even provide lisp data when the `element-type` is a cepl struct.
-In this case it will use `#'populate` (which we talked about in the last chapter) to fill in the values.
+In this case it will take each element of the list in order to fill in the slots of the struct.

 Here is the definition of that struct again: